drimran87/arabidopsis_med8_chip_hub/README.md

 Following are some of the steps that can be used to load ```Track Hub``` on **UCSC genome browser**.
 1. Make the **github repository** public.
 Copy the **Raw URL** to ```hub.txt```
 2. On UCSC website click **My Data** then **Track Hubs**, past the URL in the url box → **Add Hub**
-3. Check chromosome names etc to confirm if everything is in order
+3. Check chromosome names etc. to confirm if everything is in order.
 4. **My Data** → **My Sessions** → save a named shared session → copy the short link (test in a private window).